Cyrtomenus crassus

 Data Limitations

 Detailed biological information for C. crassus specifically appears sparse in available literature.
-Much of what is known about the may derive from studies of the economically significant Cyrtomenus bergi, a pest of cassava and other in the Neotropics.
+Much of what is known about the may derive from studies of the economically significant Cyrtomenus bergi, a pest of cassava and other crops in the Neotropics.